Device-Agnostic Digital Signage: What It Is and Why You Should Care

 Closed software also relies on a more controlled environment for development that improves security.
 Changes and updates are peer-reviewed and audited to prevent any bugs and identify weaknesses before they can be exploited.

 However, proprietary solutions don’t offer the same flexibility that open-source solutions do.
-You’re locked into using whatever features are provided by the developer, even if you’d prefer to use a different program.
+You have to use whatever features the developer provides, even if you’d prefer to use a different program.

 It’s easy to think about the open-source vs proprietary debate by looking at the differences between Microsoft and Apple products.
 Apple makes high-quality, user-friendly devices, but they limit customers to using their own approved software.
 Microsoft, on the other hand, gives its users a base platform to add their own software and customize their experience the way they want.